isomerpages/cris-scri-symposium/pages/Register.md

 more details.</p>
 </li>
 <li>
-<p>The SCRI Clinical Trials Symposium pass does not include access to the
+<p>The three SCRI Clinical Trials Symposium passes do not include access
-Pre-Symposium Workshops.</p>
+to the Pre-Symposium Workshops.</p>
 </li>
 <li>
-<p>If you are purchasing the <strong>All-Access Pass</strong>, do note this
+<p>However if you are purchasing the <strong>All-Access Pass</strong>, do
-includes access to either of the Pre-Symposium Workshops (28-29 July 2026) and the SCRI Clinical Trials Symposium (30-31 July 2026).
+note this includes access to either of the Pre-Symposium Workshops (28-29 July 2026) and the SCRI Clinical Trials Symposium (30-31 July 2026).
 You do not need to separately purchase another pass to the Symposium.</p>
 </li>
 <li>
 <p>Click on the banner below to proceed to the registration portal.</p>